Mini Dental Implants

 Mini dental implants are made from the same high-quality materials as conventional dental implants but have a considerably narrower diameter that is less than 3mm in diameter.
 In comparison, ordinary dental implants can have a diameter of up to 7mm.

 Mini dental implants have a screw rather than a post that allows them to be screwed or inserted right through the gum and into the jawbone, so there is no need for an incision into the gum tissue and no need for stitches afterward.
 The length of the mini implant screw can be as much as 18 mm in length, and it’s this length that determines the strength of the implant.
-Because these dental implants are smaller, they are sometimes called small diameter implants or narrow body implants.
+Because mini dental implants are smaller, they are sometimes called small diameter implants or narrow body implants.

 Why Choose Mini Dental Implants?